 If you’re not familiar with what a podcast is, it’s basically a pre‑recorded radio program that you can download and listen to whenever and wherever you please via a mobile device.

 So whether you’re on a tractor, in a shed or on a long commute, podcasts are a great way to keep yourself entertained, mentally occupied and informed.

-With every man and his dog seemingly starting their own podcast now, you can pretty much find one that will cover any area of interest you have – and thankfully for us, this extends to agriculture.
+With every man and his dog seemingly starting their own podcast now, you can pretty much find one that will cover any area of interest you

 The pick of the bunch at the moment would be Australian Wool Innovation’s fortnightly podcast ‘The Yarn’.